ConRose456/SE-DevOps/README.md

 You need to run this along side the dev server for the backend service, instructions can be found here: https://github.com/ConRose456/SE-DevOpsService

+Finally you will need to navigate to the GraphQlAPIClient and update the API end point to the localhost domain running the backend service